Visiting the BH&G Test Garden

 This beautiful green space has something to see in all seasons.

 The Better Homes & Gardens Test Garden® is temporarily closed until further notice due to COVID-19 restrictions.

-Located next to the headquarters of Better Homes and Gardens' parent company, Meredith Corporation, our Test Garden serves as a display garden, a testing ground for plants, and a photography studio for our company's publications and Web sites.
+Adjacent to the headquarters of Better Homes & Gardens' parent company, Meredith Corporation, the Test Garden is located at the corner of Grand Avenue and 15th Street in downtown Des Moines, Iowa.
+The Test Garden serves as a display garden, a testing ground for plants, and a photography studio for our company's publications and websites.

-Path Garden This is one of my favorite areas of the Test Garden.
 A small flagstone path loops through a border, and a variety of perennials gives it color spring through fall.
 Bulbs emerge here first, then a series of perennials.
-In this clip, you won't see much growing except for bulbs and a patch of purple-leaved Penstemon 'Husker Red'.
 Later, the show will become a little more dramatic as grasses grow tall and summer bloomers emerge.

 This area is especially lovely in spring, as is typical of woodland gardens.
 Before the trees' canopy closes in with foliage, woodland bloomers such as bleeding heart and Brunnera flower fade.
 At the same time, hostas and heucheras expand and eventually cover the ground.

 A cobblestone path leads you through a more naturalistic section of the garden.
 Native plants such as Pulsatilla and Baptisia bring welcome spring color to this informal setting.
 Throughout the summer months, you can sit and enjoy a variety of blooms from Coreopsis, Echinacea, Penstemon and other colorful perennials.